radio report here – https://www.rte.ie/news/player/world-report/2011/1204/

-However raises are being eaten up by Vietnam’s stubborn inflation, which could send some of the new “middle income” Vietnamese back into poverty if it continues.
+However raises are being eaten up by Vietnam’s stubborn inflation, which, if not curbed, could send some of the new “middle income” Vietnamese back into poverty.
 Food prices have doubled over the past year, meaning that in Vietnam, as in many other poorer countries where people spend a high proportion of their income on food, low-wage workers are struggling to make ends meet.

 Vu remits some of his earnings to his parents, who live on a farm in Quang Tri province, not far from the old Vietnamese imperial capital of Hue.
-He recently got married, and his wife is seven months pregnant.
-All told, even with the salary hikes, he is feeling the squeeze, as are those dependent on his earning power.
+Recently married with a wife seven months pregnant told, he is feeling the pinch — as are those dependent on his earning power.

 On top of everything else, Vu’s meager yet locally-competitive salary helps fund his sister’s studies in Danang, Vietnam’s fifth-biggest city.
-Danang is former US marine airbase during the Indochina wars and sits about halfway between Hanoi and Saigon on Vietnam’s 2140 mile coastline.
+Danang is a former US marine airbase during the Indochina wars and sits about halfway down Vietnam’s 2,140-mile coastline.
 “Without my wages, she will have to quit,” Vu lamented.